SandlotWizards/Sandlot.ActionLogger/README.md

 - Seamless integration with `ILogger`
 - Developer-friendly fluent syntax

-It is also the engine behind the `sandlot-copilot action-logger` CLI verb, used as a diagnostic and training harness. ** Coming Soon
+It is also the engine behind the `sandlot-copilot step-tracker` CLI verb, used as a diagnostic and training harness.

 ---